 A humidifier is a beneficial appliance that can help you during the dry winter months.
 For safety always use the cool mist humidifier for children as the warm mist humidifier or stream vaporizer can burn a child if he gets too close.

 People invest in humidifiers to add moisture to the air relieving them from the effects of dry conditions.
 Humidifiers also add fragrance to the atmosphere.

 However, the humidifier can give out fishy urine, ammonia, and moldy smell when not correctly maintained.
 Stagnant water is the main cause-effect why your humidifier leaves a bad smell while it is in operation.

 To eliminate the foul odor from your humidifier, you will need to disassemble the components of the humidifier.
-You will then clean it with a nontoxic household product like vinegar.
+You will then clean it with a nontoxic household product like vinegar or baking soda.